N01715807/vibe-coding/Compliment Generator/README.md

 # Compliment Generator 🌈

 A lighthearted “Useless Web” project that compliments you every time you click the button.
-Built for the **Vibe Coding** assignment — created in less than three hours using GitHub Copilot and pure front-end code.
+Built for the **Vibe Coding**  — created in less than three hours using GitHub Copilot and pure front-end code.

 ## Features
 - Animated color-shifting background (CSS only)